Recognition of same-sex unions in Cambodia: Attempts at legalization

 In 2019, the Cambodian Center for Human Rights released a report showing that discrimination against same-sex partners had decreased in Cambodia, but they still lacked major legal protections, namely same-sex marriage and adoption rights.
 The report stated that "80% percent of 'rainbow families' believe[d] that discrimination would be reduced if they were legally permitted to marry their partner.
 Excluding LGBT people from the institution of marriage excludes them from one of the foundations of Cambodian society."
 In response, government spokesman Phay Siphan said that the government supported same-sex partners and had facilitated couples with joint ownership of property.
 However, "amending the law must be line with Khmer traditions and customs", he said.
 At Cambodia's third Universal Periodic Review on 30 January 2019, Iceland, the Netherlands and Canada recommended the government to legalize same-sex marriage.
 On 5 July 2019, the government accepted these recommendations.
 It announced in January 2023 that it was reviewing the laws of countries where same-sex marriage is legal.
 In December 2023, LGBT activists and government representatives met to discuss the legalization of same-sex marriage, and suggested the formation of a joint working group to begin drafting legislation.
+On 13 February 2026, the Cambodian Human Rights Committee (CHRC) expressed support for same-sex marriage legalization, stating that "LGBTQ individuals must not be left behind".
+A CHRC spokesman noted that the first step would require amending the Constitution before a draft law recognising same-sex marriage could be introduced.

 Statistics

-According to a 2018 report by CamAsean Youth's Future, a group that works to promote LGBT rights, there were about 6,000 same-sex couples in Cambodia.
+According to a 2018 report by the non-profit organization CamASEAN Youth's Future, there were about 6,000 same-sex couples in Cambodia.
 2019 government figures showed that they were about 33,000 LGBT people in Cambodia, including about 5,000 cohabiting couples.